Skip to main content

 3. Children’s Information ∞ No incentives may be provided in exchange for the genetic information of an employee’s children.

 This creates a complex compliance challenge.
-A program integrated with a might offer a 30% premium reduction under HIPAA/ACA rules for achieving a certain health outcome, but if that program also asks for family medical history, it must navigate GINA’s prohibition on incentivizing the provision of that specific data.
+A program integrated with a health plan might offer a 30% premium reduction under HIPAA/ACA rules for achieving a certain health outcome, but if that program also asks for family medical history, it must navigate GINA’s prohibition on incentivizing the provision of that specific data.

 Regulatory Application by Program Type